sebastienros/fluid/README.md

 }
 ```

-More way to register types and members can be found in the [White-listing object members](#white-listing-object-members) section.
+More way to register types and members can be found in the [Allow-listing object members](#allow-listing-object-members) section.

 #### Registering custom tags